 Taking care of your puppy also means being regular with his appointments with the vet.

-The first full health check-up when they’re about 6 weeks old, and the annual vaccinations and check-ups are particularly important for the vet to monitor your puppy’s health and medical needs.
+The first complete health check-up is when they’re about 6 weeks old, and the annual vaccinations and check-ups are particularly important for the vet to monitor your puppy’s health and medical needs.

-The vet, apart from important stuff like checking for heartworm, neutering your dog, a dog cold, and so forth, also does a bunch of general checks.
+Apart from important stuff like checking for heartworm, neutering your dog, a dog cold, and so forth, the vet also does a bunch of general checks.

-For instance, he’ll see whether your puppy’s grooming, dry dog paw, dental care, dog skin tags, ear health, dog yeast infection, dog diarrhea, general mental health, etc. are up to the mark.
-And he’ll also provide tips and suggestions to improve on things and fix any dog problems.
+For instance, he’ll see whether your puppy’s grooming, dry dog paw, dental care, dog skin tags, ear health, dog yeast infection, dog diarrhea, general mental health, etc., are up to the mark.
+And he’ll also provide tips and suggestions to improve and fix dog problems.

-Lastly, even if you don’t have an appointment, a mere social visit to the vet with your puppy every few months or so is another excellent way to go the extra mile in his caring.
+Lastly, even if you don’t have an appointment, a mere social visit to the vet with your puppy every few months is another excellent way to go the extra mile in his care.

 127. Don’t Hesitate to Consult Professionals

-Sometimes seemingly normal things could be a sign of something more sinister.
+Sometimes seemingly ordinary things could be a sign of something more sinister.
 And on occasions, our guts push us towards that realization.

 But nothing too abnormal.
-On the other hand, they could be the first signs or symptoms of any variety of illnesses.
+On the other hand, they could be the first signs or symptoms of various illnesses.

-If you get the feeling that there might be something wrong with your puppy beyond what is apparent, don’t even hesitate to give your vet a call.
+If you feel that something might be wrong with your puppy beyond what is apparent, don’t hesitate to call your vet.

 What’s the harm in it?

-Do let us know if you believe we’ve missed out on something, or if you have any additional tips that you’ve found to be effective yourself.
+Please let us know if you believe we’ve missed out on something or if you have any additional tips you’ve found to be effective.

-And if you’re on the lookout out for more of a bible than a compendium, check out the entire blog.
-It’ll walk you through all your puppy training needs and many more tips on how to train a puppy.
+And if you’re looking for more of a bible than a compendium, check out the entire blog.
+It’ll walk you through your puppy training needs and give you many more tips on training a puppy.

-Have anything to add to this huge dog training list?
-If we’ve missed any let us know in the comments below.
+Have anything to add to this enormous dog training list?
+If we’ve missed any, let us know in the comments below.